devopsdays/devopsdays-web/content/blog/support-for-ukraine.md

 There are many Humanitarian and Support Charities.
 For comprehensive lists across many countries, you can visit [https://supportukrainenow.org](https://supportukrainenow.org/) and <https://helpukrainewin.org/>.

+The [24.02 Fund](https://2402.org/) has been set up to help equip reporters and newsrooms in Ukraine with the necessary equipment, vehicles, and protective gear.

 If you feel comfortable doing so you can donate directly to the Ukrainian Army from anywhere in the world via the [National Bank of Ukraine](https://bank.gov.ua/en/news/all/natsionalniy-bank-vidkriv-spetsrahunok-dlya-zboru-koshtiv-na-potrebi-armiyi) or [Monobank](https://uahelp.monobank.ua/).

 Social Media